Who use full face scuba mask?.It is very rare to see recreational divers wear full masks to dive.

-Summary: When is it okay to use full-face scuba masks?
+Summary: When is it okay to use full face scuba mask?

-Full diving masks are focused on professional, commercial, scientific or technical diving, although today many diving enthusiasts choose to use this type of mask.
+Full diving masks are for professional, commercial, scientific or technical diving.
+Although today many diving enthusiasts choose to use this type of mask.

 Full diving masks are easy to have a communication system, which serves to communicate between divers or with an operator on land, because it does not allow water to enter the interior of the mask, in the space between the diver’s face. and the mask.

 There are several communication systems that can be used, but the choice of the same depends on the use that is going to be given.